Moles, Spots, Lesions and Veins – Irregular Skin Pigmentation

 Women develop spider veins 4 times more frequently than men.
 In fact, about 70 percent of adult women are afflicted with spider veins at some time in their lives.
 Our Alma Laser uses an AFT laser (Advanced Fluorescence Technology), which is a next-generation of IPL laser treatment to combat spider veins effectively and easily – usually in just a single treatment!
 Our clients love seeing the immediate difference in the appearance of the broken capillaries, and you will too!

-What to expect for your Laser Treatment
+What to expect for your laser treatment

-At our Toronto Laser Clinic, only a highly qualified and experienced Laser Registered Nurse will perform your skin treatments under the expert care of facial plastic surgeon Dr. Cory Torgerson.
+At our Toronto Laser Clinic, only qualified personnel will perform your skin treatments under the expert care of facial plastic surgeon Dr. Cory Torgerson.
 We desire top results for our patients and take extra precautions to ensure patient comfort, care, and satisfaction.
 Our excellent safety record, reputation, technology, and expertise make us a top Toronto laser clinic.
 During your free consultation prior to a laser session, you can look through our Before and After Photo Gallery of patient laser results.
 Not everyone is comfortable with their laser treatment photos being posted online, so we do have an extensive photo gallery available in our actual laser clinic for you to browse through.
 Upon booking a laser treatment, all patients receive simple and easy pre-treatment laser instructions, as well as Post-Laser treatment guidelines that clearly help you prepare and help you know what to expect.

 The First Step Of Your Journey Begins With A Conversation